Hurricane Storm Center

 (Hearing Impaired and Visual Disabilities)

-The 2012 Hurricane Season is underway, and Gov. Rick Perry is urging Texas residents to take steps to protect their families and property from potential storms.
+The 2013 Hurricane Season is here, and Gov. Rick Perry is urging all Texans to take steps now to protect their families and property from potential storms.
 In Texas, our strategy for dealing with disasters is to hope for the best but prepare for the worst.
-In advance of storms this hurricane season, residents should take simple steps to protect their families and homes should a storm threaten the Texas coast.
+In advance of storms this hurricane season, residents along the Texas coast should take simple steps to ensure their families have a plan in place should a storm threaten their homes.

 Make A Plan.
 Be Prepared.
 Be Ready.» Preparing for a Storm